Flutter framework

 A framework is a structure that provides you with a skeleton architecture for building software.
 It’s a set of tools that serves as a foundation for your app, requiring you to fill in the blanks with your code to complete the entire structure and get the desired functionality.

 Other technologies such as Xamarin, React Native, Ionic, or NativeScript are also used to develop apps that work across multiple platforms.
-We have a detailed comparison of these cross-platform tools in a dedicated article.
+We have a detailed comparison of these tools in a dedicated article.
 So what does Flutter have to offer?

 Flutter SDK